ShawnDBerry/FetchRewardsApplication/README.md

 View Binding updating the MutableLiveData list or displaying the error in a toast on the Dispatchers.Main.

-The recycler view implements data binding binding the item_layout views to the Item model.
+The recycler view implements data binding binding the item_layout TextView text attributes to the Item model object.

 Producing the ItemViewModel via ViewModelFactory retrieving the data from the itemsRepository. performing a group sort and filter operations on the list before serving the data on the